-Craving a comforting weeknight dinner?
-You’ll love this Creamy Vegan Garlic Parmesan Orzo made with coconut milk, garlic, and vegan Parmesan.
-It’s the perfect side for crispy tofu cutlets and arugula salad, or enjoy it on its own!
+This Creamy Vegan Garlic Parmesan Orzo is a comforting side dish made with coconut milk, fresh garlic, and vegan parmesan.
+It's silky, flavorful, and easy to make in about 30 minutes.
+Serve it alongside crispy tofu cutlets and arugula salad, or enjoy it on its own for a cozy bowl of pasta.

 Jump to: